Look forward to the truly big tour in the former French Indochina with Vietnam, Laos and Cambodia and an extensive excursion package included.

 Later in the day, you sail along the Mekong River to the sacred Pak Ou Caves.
 The caves are home to hundreds of Buddha statues in all manner of sizes, and are sacred to Buddhists.
 The trip to and from the caves is a wonderful experience in itself.
 Enjoy the beautiful scenery and the wind in your hair as the local life passes by.
 On the way back to Luang Prabang, you make a stop in a small local village.
 You are back in Luang Prabang late in the day and the evening is at your disposal.

 The rest of today’s experiences are located south of the city, where the crystal clear waters of Kuang Si Falls await you.
 At the base of the waterfall, a number of natural pools have formed, which you may swim in if you wish.
-By the waterfalls, there is also a centre for the beautiful Malay bears, which are a highly endangered species.
-This is partly due to the disappearance of their natural habitats, and partly because the bears are hunted for their bile, which is used in Chinese medicine.
+Situated by the waterfalls is the Sun Bear Reserve.
+Run by the Free the Bears organisation, the reserve is a sanctuary for Asian Malay bears, which are highly endangered as their bile is sought after for medicine.
+Here, you will learn about the centre’s impressive work with the endangered bears.

 The rest of the day is your own to explore Luang Prabang.